renaatosalgado/track-it/README.md

 - Mark done habits
 - Check daily progress

-By using this app any user can perceive how the habits are being sustained or not, or which has been the most neglected one.
+By using this app any user can perceive how the daily habits are being sustained or not.

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>